Myanmar Appeal

 Appeal highlights

-- Access of children and their families to such essential services as health care, nutrition, water, sanitation and hygiene (WASH) and education is severely constrained.
-These interrelated challenges are threatening children's survival, development and well-being.
+- Access of children and their families to essential services such as health care, protection, nutrition, water, sanitation and hygiene, and education is severely constrained.
+It has been critically disrupted in cyclone-affected areas.
+These interrelated challenges threaten children's survival, development, safety and well-being.

-- UNICEF’s humanitarian strategy focuses on working with communities, local and international partners and with all stakeholders to deliver life-saving humanitarian assistance and ensure critical services reach children in need.
+- UNICEF’s humanitarian strategy focuses on working with all stakeholders, including communities and local and international partners, to deliver life-saving humanitarian assistance and ensure critical services reach children in need.

 Key planned results for 2023